learn-co-curriculum/curriculum-team/creation-content-writing-stages.md

 and other similar factors.
 The resulting estimation (in number of minutes) helps us schedule work and reviews efficiently.

-**Note:** Make sure to check Learn.co for existing lessons on the topic you're writing about.
+**Note:** Make sure to check the [Learn curriculum tracks](https://learn.co/curriculum/) for existing lessons on the topic you're writing about.
 We can adapt relevant concepts to the new piece, but we'll build a new outline from scratch before porting over any content.
 If you notice that we have a particularly apt lesson in the Learn.co archives, don't fall into the trap of thinking "copy and paste and done!" and estimating low.
 Sometimes digging into legacy "copy and pasted" content requires more effort than focused from-scratch writing.

 ## Outlining

 After sizing, we create a lessons's outline.
 This is where we:

 * Determine the title
-* Determine Learning Goals
+* Determine **Learning Goals**
-* Ensure headings align with the Learning Goals
+* Ensure headings align with the **Learning Goals**
 * Identify any necessary subheadings
 * List of resources (where necessary)